Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 VTT's Sustainable stand-up pouches

-ProAmpac
+2. ProAmpac

 ProAmpac's Sustainable stand-up pouches

 During the multi-year development, the pouch underwent successful validation on high-speed filling lines and qualification in commercial retort chambers.
-It provides exceptional thermal stability, grease resistance, easy-open tear performance, and superior oxygen and moisture barrier properties.
+It provides exceptional thermal stability, grease resistance, easy-open tear performance, and superior oxygen- and moisture-barrier properties.
 The RT-3000 can withstand aggressive retort conditions without compromising its barrier properties.

-Available in clear and opaque versions, these sustainable stand-up pouches boast excellent stiffness, high puncture resistance, and flex-crack resistance, making it visually appealing on the shelf.
+Available in transparent and opaque versions, these sustainable stand-up pouches boast excellent stiffness, high puncture resistance, and flex-crack resistance, making it visually appealing on the shelf.
 Additionally, it has a high potential for recovery during advanced recycling, contributing to a circular economy approach.

 Patent: US20210394496A1

-Dow
+3. Dow

 Dow Chemical Company, an American chemical and plastics manufacturer, is one of the world’s leading suppliers of chemicals, plastics, synthetic fibers, and agricultural products.
 Headquarters are in Midland, Michigan, and it was founded in 1897 by chemist Herbert H.